Flatiron School vs. General Assembly Comparison

 - Cons: Flatiron School’s full-time program requires a significant time commitment, with classes Monday to Friday and the average school day going for nine hours.
 Its mentorship and career counseling support is also limited to the period leading up to graduation, which means students don’t receive as much industry guidance throughout the course and can miss out on professional development opportunities.

-Interested in a bootcamp that offers customized career counseling and weekly calls with industry mentors from day one?
+Interested in a bootcamp that offers customized career counseling and regular calls with industry mentors from day one?
 Every Springboard student is paired with an expert from its vast network of mentors to ensure that they get guidance and support for projects, job hunting, and career decision-making.

 - Pros: For students who prefer an in-person learning experience or need the additional accountability of face-to-face instruction, General Assembly is one of the few bootcamps with a physical campus.
 When it comes to remote learning, GA’s real-time virtual classes can be useful for students who want to replicate the classroom environment at home and collaborate with peers.
 GA’s part-time courses and weekend workshops are also suited to those who work during the day and want to continue upskilling in their spare time.